AdamBrodzinski/simple-redux-react/README.md

 Getting the average app running with React, Redux, react-redux react-router-redux, is getting way too complicated.
 I'm glad that it's so flexible and customizable but all of my projects follow a similar pattern when getting things going.

-The project doesn't solve all edge cases... for those you wire it up yourself or submit a PR if you think this is missing a commong config.
+This project doesn't solve all edge cases... for those you can wire it up yourself or submit a PR if you think this is missing a commong config.

 ## Installation